 The unique Piece Hall features twice, and I have a great affection for the place.
 It was the cloth exchange originally but in my great-grandfather’s day it was the wholesale fruit and veg market.
 Frank Marsden, greengrocer, went there regularly to stock his shop.
 My uncle Nigel’s words about the flickering yellow gas lamps, inscribed on the larger Piece Hall image are from the description of a childhood visit there with his granddad.

-My mother, Jean, features with her cousin in a happy picture against the backdrop of the hills around Halifax.
+My mother, Jean, features with her cousin in a happy picture against the backdrop of the hills around Halifax, and the music score is from one of her ‘party pieces’.
 My father appears twice, once in a happy group with his mum and sister, once just with sister Joyce.
 I worked out that the photo was probably taken just before they entered a local orphanage as my widowed grandmother was unable to support them in the 1930s depression years.
 That would certainly explain the solemn expressions.